 Ingredients

 - Place the rinsed beans in a large pot and cover them with 2 quarts of water, salt, and 2 bay leaves.
-Let them soak overnight to soften and reduce cooking time.
+Bring to a boil, then reduce the heat and simmer until the beans are nearly tender.

 - In a large saucepan, heat 2 tablespoons of oil over medium heat.
 Add the chopped onions, garlic, and carrots (cut in half lengthwise, then chopped), and sauté until fragrant and lightly golden.
 Stir in the sausage pieces and cook until lightly browned.

-- When the beans are nearly tender, add the sautéed onion, garlic, and sausage mixture to the pot.
-Add more water, as needed.
-Stir well to combine.
+- When the beans are tender, add the sautéed onion, garlic, and sausage mixture to the pot.
+Add more water as needed and stir well to combine.
+Simmer gently for 10–15 minutes to meld the flavors, keeping the beans intact.

 - Gently stir the sautéed tofu into the bean and sausage mixture.